Hi everybody, Billy here.

 “Hello?
 Anybody there?”
 Billy whispered and listened.

 “Just me.”
-From a whiteboard on the wall a large, magnetic
+From a whiteboard on the wall a large, magnetic A looked down at Billy.
+Her eyes were red and puffy.

 Billy climbed over an Xbox controller, like the one Mr Barnickle’s grandkids always argued over, and stepped closer to the wall.
 “Hi, I’m Billy.
 I heard someone cry.
 Was that you?”

 “I miss my friends.”
-A big fat tear rolled down
+A big fat tear rolled down A’s cheek.

 “Where are they?”